Safeguarding and Child Protection Policy

 - We will develop effective links with other relevant agencies and co-operate as required with any enquiries regarding child protection issues.

-- We will notify Children’s Social Care if:
+- We will notify the named Social Worker if:

-- there is an unexplained absence of a child who is subject to a child protection plan of more than two days from school.
+- There is an unexplained absence of a child who is subject to a child protection plan

 - CONFIDENTIALITY & INFORMATION SHARING